Glenda Jackson film to launch PBS' 'Masterpiece' anniversary

 FILE - Glenda Jackson arrives at the 72nd annual Tony Awards in New York on June 10, 2018.
 Jackson will star in "Elizabeth is Missing", a BAFTA-nominated mystery, kicking off the 50th Anniversary of the ... more

-LOS ANGELES (AP) — Acclaimed actress Glenda Jackson will launch the 50th season of PBS’ “Masterpiece” drama showcase next year.
+LOS ANGELES (AP) — Acclaimed actor Glenda Jackson will launch the 50th season of PBS’ “Masterpiece” drama showcase next year.

 The film “Elizabeth is Missing,” with Jackson as a woman in search of a vanished friend even as she copes with dementia, will air Jan.
 3. It's based on the Emma Healey novel of the same name.